manuelbl/SwissQRBill/README.md

 The Swiss QR bill library:

 - generates PDF, SVG and PNG files
-- add QR bill to existing PDF file
+- adds QR bill to existing PDF file
 - generates payment slip (105mm by 210mm), A4 sheets or QR code only
-- multilingual: German, French, Italian, English
+- is multilingual: German, French, Italian, English
 - validates the invoice data and provides detailed validation information
+- adds or retrieves structured bill information (according to Swico S1)
 - parses the invoice data embedded in the QR code
 - is easy to use (see example below)
 - is small and fast